Sony's State of Play livestream will show us the future of the PS4

 Sony may not be coming to E3 2019 this year, but that won’t stop the proprietor of PlayStation Nation from revealing what comes next for the PS4 and PSVR.

-To that end, on March 25, Sony will be holding an online event called State of Play that will debut on Twitch, YouTube, Twitter or Facebook worldwide that will act as a kind of stand in for a traditional press event.
+To that end, on March 25, Sony will be holding an online event called State of Play that will debut on Twitch, YouTube, Twitter and Facebook worldwide, which will act as a kind of stand in for a traditional press event.

 - Starting Sekiro today?
 Here's 5 things you need to know